West Wing: History

-The fourth and final major reorganization was undertaken less than three years later by Franklin D. Roosevelt.
+The fourth and final major reorganization was undertaken by Franklin D. Roosevelt.
 Dissatisfied with the size and layout of President Hoover's West Wing, he engaged New York architect Eric Gugler to redesign it in 1933.
-To create additional space without increasing the apparent size of the building, Gugler excavated a full basement, added a set of subterranean offices under the adjacent lawn, and built an unobtrusive "penthouse" story.
-The directive to wring the most office space out of the existing building was responsible for its narrow corridors and cramped staff offices.
+To create additional space without increasing the apparent size of the building, Gugler excavated a full basement, added a set of subterranean offices under the adjacent lawn, and built an unobtrusive "penthouse" storey.
+The directive to wring the most office space out of the existing building resulted in narrow corridors and generally small staff offices.
 Gugler's most notable change was the addition to the east side containing a new Cabinet Room, Secretary's Office, and Oval Office.
-The new office's location gave presidents greater privacy, allowing them to slip back and forth between the Executive Residence and the West Wing without being in full view of the staff.
+The location of the new Oval Office gave presidents greater privacy, allowing them to slip back and forth between the Executive Residence and the West Wing outdoors on the covered portico, without being in the view of the staff or press indoors.

-As the size of the president's staff grew over the latter half of the 20th century, the West Wing generally came to be seen as too small for its modern governmental functions.
+As the size of the president's staff grew over the latter half of the 20th century, the West Wing could no longer house the entire staff.
 Today, most of the staff members of the Executive Office of the President are located in the adjacent Eisenhower Executive Office Building.